JacquesCarette/Drasil/Brooks/README.md

 - Example/ contains some example programs written in GOOL.
 To generate Java and Python code for these programs, run `stack ghci` followed by `main`

+- Helpers.hs contains helper functions for printing

+- filename.txt exists only to be read by the example program called FileTests